ardenrasmussen/documents/Fall 2019/Buddhism/exam1/review.md

 ## How karma relates to wealth, beauty, and social position

+Karma of a previous life causes these attributes in the current life.

+* Not angry not envious -> beauty
+* Generous -> Wealthy
+* Not envious -> High social status
+* Easily angered -> Ugly
+* Greedy -> Poor
+* Envious of others -> Low social status

 ## The *sangha* as a "field of merit"

+For the layperson giving to a member of the sangha provided great spiritual merit, so the sangha can be considered a field of merit, where the layperson and plant seeds for greater merit.

 ## Brahmanical teaching of *atman* vs Buddha's teaching of *anatman*

+The Brahamanical teaching of self, taught that there was some eternal sole.
+Buddha's teaching of no self, says that there is nothing that can be considered eternal, and everything ends.

 ## Kondanna's enlightenment

+Kondanna was the first monk (after the Buddha) to achieve enlightenment.
+It is described as dust falling from his eyes.
+He then comments that everything that begins is subject to cessation.

 ## Four objects of mindfulness and the promised results of mindfulness meditation in the *Discourse on the Establishment of Mindfulness*

 ## The 4 expellable offenses and the concerns of the vinaya authors

+Sexual intercourse (of any kind), Theft, Murder, Lying about ones spiritual achievements.

 ## Mahaprajapati and the story of the founding of the nuns' order

+The Buddha was very reluctant to allow women to be ordained, as it would cause his teachings to only last half the time.
+But in the end he does allow nuns to be ordained.

 # Passage Analysis